Ranxan/NetworkService/README.md

 ```

 Client can call for user authentication API to receive authentication tokens.
 Response for authentication token is received as **OAuthTokenModel**.
 The method **saveOAuthTokens** saves tokens into local storage for the application.
+Also, the client can call for **resetAuthTokens** to invalidate the authentication token.

 ** HTTP Redirection **

 Network Service implements basic redirection mechanism for any HTTP requests.
 Any HTTP response with status code 3XX is interrupted to find URL of the new source where the request is redirected.
+Adapting and retrying of redirected requests are done as like with normal HTTP requests.

 [ Note : Part of redirection needs further analysis and implementations.]